julibinho/ViCLoD/README.md

 # ViCloD

-**Visualizing BCR repertoires and intraClonal Diversity**
+**VIsualizing BCR repertoires and intraCLonal Diversity**

-ViCloD is a website that allows to visualize the clonal and intraclonal diversity of BCR repertoires.
-We make the ViCloD pipeline available to users.
-This pipeline use two tools : [MobiLLe](https://github.com/julibinho/MobiLLe) to cluster the clonally-related sequences in BCR repertoires and [ClonalTree](https://github.com/julibinho/ClonalTree) to reconstructing the evolutionary history of a BCR lineage
+[ViCloD](http://www.lcqb.upmc.fr/viclod/Home) is a web server for visualizingz the clonality and intraclonal diversity of BCR repertoires.
+Here we make the ViCloD pipeline available, the stand-alone version.
+Users can run it locally and visualize their results online.
+This pipeline uses the following tools: [MobiLLe](https://github.com/julibinho/MobiLLe) to cluster the clonally-related sequences in BCR repertoires and [ClonalTree](https://github.com/julibinho/ClonalTree) to reconstructing the evolutionary history of a BCR lineages.

 **REFERENCE**
 Lucile Jeusset, Nika Abdollahi, Anne Langlois De Septenville, Marine Armand, Thibaud Verny, Clotilde Bavetti, Frédéric Davi and Juliana S. Bernardes.
 ViCloD, an interactive web tool for visualizing B cell repertoires and analyzing intra-clonal diversities in B-cell tumors.
 To be submitted.